|

 by Ron Steiner

-By the end of World War II, I had acquired a large number of Bergen Toy & Novelty Co. figures but was completely unaware that Beton had also produced accessories and playsets to go with those figures.
+By the end of World War II, I had acquired a large number of Bergen Toy & Novelty Co. figures but was completely unaware that Beton had also produced accessories and playsets to go with these figures.
 I had never seen any type of Beton set at our local F. W. Woolworth Five and Dime store, and my guess is that the company didn't have as extensive a distribution system on the West Coast as they had in the East.
 Of course, as kids, this didn't bother us in the least, we went right on building our own forts out of twigs, Popsicle sticks, and Lincoln Logs until the first rains washed them away.

 Pre-World War II Playsets

 One of the first things I did when I began collecting toy soldiers in 1985 was to buy every book I could find on the subject.
 I soon discovered, and thoroughly devoured, all of Richard O'Brien's toy books.
 Although my favorite Betons were listed in his 1985 book Collecting Toys, 4th Edition, there was no indication that boxed sets or accessories existed.
-I was thrilled to discover Richard's Catalog Book in 1986, which showed two catalogues from Beton's Carlstadt, New Jersey, location that dated back to the late 1930s or very early 1940s.
-The first listed and illustrated all of the Beton figures on early oval bases, but the second catalog completely blew me away with its listing of Beton accessories and playsets.
+I was thrilled to discover Richard's The Second Catalog Book in 1986, which showed two catalogues from Beton's Carlstadt, New Jersey, location that dated back to the late 1930s or very early 1940s.
+The first listed and illustrated all of the Beton figures on early oval bases, but the second catalogue completely blew me away with its listing of Beton accessories and playsets.
 The accessories page showed a Trench that had the option of being covered with sand or grass, a sand-covered Bridge, a knock-down-type Ranch Fence, and a 12-inch Flagpole with Flag and Halyard -- all made of sturdy cardboard.
 The first playset illustrated was an Indian Stockade Village.
 The items included in the sets could also be purchased separately.

 Indian Stockade Village, Set #4001

 This Stockade Village, which I recently acquired from Ponylope, originally belonged to Don Pielin.
-The set consists of two #3002 Small Towers that would have been used at the corners of the matching fence sections, but were not listed in the second Beton catalogue.
+The set consists of two #3002 Small Towers that would have been used at the corners of the matching fence sections but were not listed in the second Beton catalogue.
 Those listed include the #3003 Tower (missing the stairs plus a couple of parapets on my piece), #3005 Hut, two #3006 Tepees, #3007 Well, and #3019 Indian Lodge.
 All of these pieces are grass covered.
 All had "Schuster's Milwaukee" price tags that showed that the large Tower and Lodge sold for 20 cents and the others for 10 cents each.
 I've yet to acquire three pieces that will complete my set.
 These are listed in the catalogue as #3000 Fence Section (six needed), #3009 Tree (two needed), and a 19-inch by 29-inch base.
 The Village set in the catalogue also included a dozen assorted Indians.

 There are two other playsets illustrated in this catalogue.
-Set #4002 Military Encampment consists of a Base, four Machine Gun Towers, five Straight Sections (walls), a Field Hospital (which appears to be the same Indian Lodge with a "Hospital" sign), six Pup Tents, and the Flagpole, plus two Trees from the accessories page and a dozen assorted soldiers.
+Set #4002 Military Encampment consists of a Base, four Machine Gun Towers, five Straight Sections (walls), a Field Hospital (which appears to be the same Indian Lodge with a "Hospital" sign), six Pup Tents, and the Flagpole, plus two Trees from the Accessories page and a dozen assorted soldiers.
 Set #4003 Cowboy Ranch consists of a Barn and a Bunkhouse, 12 Fence Sections, and four Trees, plus the Flagpole from the accessories page, a Tripod and Kettle, a Base, six horses with riders, and five assorted cowboys.
 On the last page of this catalogue it made mention of "more than half a hundred different numbers" of boxed sets.

 Early World War II Era Playsets